It is often asked – Is the Honorary Consul’s role real? What are the functions?

 Services and Service Limitations:

-These services are provided by the Australian Embassy in Bangkok or during Outreach visits to Chiang Mai (see below).
+- Marriage Registration – not authorised to take a statutory declaration or register a marriage in Thailand.
+These services are provided by the Australian Embassy in Bangkok or during limited Outreach visits to Chiang Mai (see below).

 How and Where to Obtain these Services